-The DBCBS, in which members have been building up benefits since April 2018, provides a cash lump sum at a rate set by the Company (initially at 19.6% of each year's pensionable pay) with further discretionary increases to the lump sum being targeted, but not guaranteed, each year.
+Members have been building up benefits in the DBCBS since April 2018.
+Benefits accrue based on contributions at a rate set by the Company (initially at 19.6% of each year's pensionable pay) with further discretionary increases to the lump sum being targeted, but not guaranteed, each year.
 Once credited, those increases are guaranteed.

-The DBCBS reported its funding update at 31st March 2022 (related to members and their Cash Balance at that date) which led to a discretionary pension increase of 11.3% being awarded at 31st March 2023 (2022: 4.6%).
+At the point of retirement, members receive a lump sum based on their accrued balance including past pension increases awarded.
+The DBCBS reported its funding update at 31st March 2023 (related to members and their Cash Balance at that date) which led to a discretionary pension increase of 6.7% being awarded at 31st March 2024 (2023: 11.3%).